Estonian Police and Border Guard Board (PBGB)

 Step 1: Gather documents

-- Government-issued ID: You will need to submit an image of your travel document.
+- A copy of your identity document: You will need to submit a copy of your travel document issued by your country of citizenship.
+The identification documents accepted by the Estonian Police and Border Guard Board are passports or European Union identity cards.
 Note, when you pick up your e-Residency digital ID card, you must bring the same travel document you used for the application.
 If the document you used on the application expires before picking up your e-Residency card, you must bring a renewed, valid copy of your travel document and, if possible, also the document used in your application.

-- Digital photo: The application requires you to provide a passport-style photo.
-You can take the photo at home using a digital camera, but we recommend you take a look at the requirements defined on the application before taking a photo.
+- Digital photo: The application requires you to provide a passport-style photo of your face in colour.
+A photo must be no older than six months.
+You can take the photo at home using a digital camera, but make sure you follow instructions and requirements for the document photo.
 Check also below how to take a passport-style photo at home.

-- Visa or Mastercard: You will need to pay the state fee with a Visa or Mastercard.
+- Credit card: You will need a credit card to pay the state fee for application processing.
+Accepted card types are VISA and MasterCard.
 For details please see Costs and fees article.

 Step 2: Submit application